Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 16: Organization of sessions

 (1) In accordance with Article 16(1) of the Statute, the Commission shall meet at least three times a year.
 The sessions of the Commission shall be held at the Organization’s headquarters, unless otherwise decided by the Commission.
-Where necessary, the Commission may decide to allow remote participation by telephone and video.
+Where necessary, the Commission may decide to allow remote participation by telephone or video.

 (2) The dates of the Commission’s sessions shall be set by its Chairperson after consultation with the members of the Commission.